-If there are any deviations to the type or extent of coverage of structural system, architectural system, MEP system, DfMA technologies and buildable features including the dimensions of building components, repetition of building components etc. which affect the approved Buildability Detailed Design and Implementation Plan and the Buildable Design Scores submitted for the building works, the QP for Architectural Works and the QP for Structural Works are required to submit an amended Buildability Detailed Design and Implementation Plan for approval.
-The QPs are also required to re-compute and submit the revised Buildable Design Scores which must not be lower than the stipulated minimum scores.
-Both the amended Buildability Detailed Design and Implementation Plan and the revised Buildability Detailed Design and Implementation Plan and the revised Buildability Detailed Design and Implementation Plan and the revised Buildability Detailed Design and Implementation Plan and the revised Buildability Detailed Design and Implementation Plan and the revised Buildability Detailed Design and Implementation Plan and the revised Buildability Detailed Design and Implementation Plan and the revised Buildable Design Scores are to be jointly declared by the QP for Architectural Works and the QP for Structural Works.
+If there are any deviations to the type or extent of coverage of structural system, architectural system, MEP system, DfMA technologies and buildable features including the dimensions of building components, repetition of building components etc. which affect the approved Buildability Detailed Design and Implementation Plan and the Buildable Design Scores submitted for the building works, the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works are required to submit an amended Buildability Detailed Design and Implementation Plan for approval.
+The QPs and PEs are also required to re-compute and submit the revised Buildable Design Scores which must not be lower than the stipulated minimum scores.
+Both the amended Buildability Detailed Design and Implementation Plan and the revised Buildable Design Scores are to be jointly declared by the QP for Architectural Works, the QP for Structural Works, the PE for Structural Works, the PE for Mechanical Works, the PE for Mechanical Works, the PE for Mechanical Works, the PE for Received Buildability Detailed Design and Implementation Plan and the revised Buildable Design Scores are to be jointly declared by the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works.